pmcgoohan/alex-latency-width/README.md

 - We then calculate the mean and standard deviation of the error term.
 - This tells us how accurately any node can know the true objective transaction order.

-The result is proof that the mean +  stdev of the error term is equivalent to the latency width.
+The result is proof that the mean + stdev of the error term (random walk) is equivalent to the latency width.

 Sample output:
 ```